 Everybody knows that one of the most influential videogames ever to be released for the PC was Doom.
 So much so that shortly afterwards a bunch of games with very similar gameplay and graphical engines were released, which became known as “Doom clones”.
-I’ve already reviewed one of these clones (and one day, I promise to review the original Doom), but today we’re going to take a look at one of the few Doom clones that dared to add something extra.
+I’ve already reviewed one of these clones (and the original Doom), but today we’re going to take a look at one of the few Doom clones that dared to add something extra.
 I’m talking about Quarantine.

-Quarantine is a FPS/driving simulation game developed by Imagexcel and published by Gametek.
+Quarantine is an FPS/driving simulation game developed by Imagexcel and published by Gametek.
 It was originally released in 1994 for DOS and the 3DO.
 In 1996, it was re-released only in Japan for the Playstation (as Hard Rock Cab) and the SEGA Saturn (as Death Throttle: Kakuzetsu Toshi kara no Dasshutsu).

 But as always, before looking at the game, let’s look at the cover:

-I confess I’m not a big fan of simplistic covers because usually they don’t convey much.
+I confess I’m not a big fan of simplistic covers because usually, they don’t convey much.
 But this one I must confess I like.
-A lot.
 It’s just a windshield wiper cleaning what appears to be blood (the single drop in the upper part suggest as such).
 It simply conveys vehicles and violence in a way that intrigues everyone.
 It’s graphic but not explicitly so.
 Some versions add the tagline “driving a cab in this town… is murder” which makes said violence slightly more explicit.

 But it’s time to boot this sucker:

 Then we have a proper exposition that’s further expanded in the manual: you play as Drake Edgewater, a hover cab driver in the dystopian city of Detroi…uhh, KEMO City in the year 2047.
-Around ten years prior, the city was exposed to a virus that turned its inhabitants into psychotic killers by a company called Omnicorp (whose logo looks suspiciously like the OCP logo from Robocop).
+Around 10 years prior, the city was exposed to a virus that turned its citizens into psychotic killers by a company called Omnicorp (whose logo looks suspiciously like the OCP logo from Robocop).
 Edgewater, who’s immune to the virus, must carry out his job while finding a way to escape the city.

 The passengers you pick up are seemingly random (apart from the undercover missions) and entertaining in their own right, but some of them want to be dropped off on some distant spot on the map within a small time limit.
-And if you drop him/her past the time limit, then the fare they pay is pitiful, especially if you received a lot of damage and said fare isn’t enough to cover the repair.
+And if you drop them past the time limit, then the fare they pay is pitiful, especially if you received a lot of damage and said fare isn’t enough to cover the repairs.
 Luckily, you can refuse passengers and/or eject them from your cab if you believe the fare isn’t worth it (the eject option even becomes essential during the main mission).

 The graphics and animations are quite good, especially the design of the city with a dark and industrial colour palette that fits the game’s dystopian aesthetic perfectly.
 The sound effects are equally good with several digital samples that enhance the action.
-And I recommend the CD-ROM version just for the cutscenes and the fantastic Alternative Rock themes that, in their majority, fit the dystopian setting and the action quite well.
-Although the cab can be hard to control, it’s not due to the keyboard controls, that are actually quite responsive.
+And I recommend the CD-ROM version just for the cutscenes and the fantastic Alternative Rock tracks that, in their majority, fit the dystopian setting and the action quite well.
+Although the cab can be hard to control, it’s not due to the keyboard controls, which are actually quite responsive.